-A whisky tasting event is a great way to develop your palate and learn more about the wonderful spirit that is whisky.
+A Japanese whisky tasting event is a great way to develop your palate and learn more about the wonderful spirit that is whisky.
 Any long-time whisky fan will know that these events come in all shapes and sizes.

 Some are huge and impersonal, with hundreds of experts and guests attending from around the world.
 Others are small and intimate, and organised to cater to the preferences of a small group of people.
 Some run smoothly, while others see trays of glasses containing tasty whisky shatter all over the floor.
 It’s all part of the experience.

 To start off, any whisky event needs the following:

 - Proper glassware – Preferably tulip shaped glasses which capture the aromas of the whisky and allow for a warming effect when held.

 - Organization – Even for a small group, be prepared.
 Pre-pour the whiskies, arrange the seating in an intimate, open arrangement, and have the food (if any) ready to be served.

 - Order – Arrange the whiskies so that the lightest whisky is tasted first, and the stronger, peatier, more intense ones tasted last.

 - Limit – Serving more than five whiskies will tire the palate and make it impossible for the delicate flavours to be appreciated.